• Home

 Most flowers only take 2-4 days with the conventional method or as little as 2-3 minutes with the microwave method using silica gel.
 You can get a handy guide on page 2 of this manual for reference.

-Can you reuse silica gel after drying flowers?
+3. Can silica gel be reused after drying flowers?

 Yes, you can reuse silica gel until the blue crystals have turned pink.
 The pink color indicates the mixture cannot absorb any more moisture, so it’s time to “recharge” the gel.